 Without a cell phone, he was not able to call the potential clients if he couldn’t find their house or if he was running behind from his last appointment.
 For him, not having a cell phone would very likely mean a loss of income.
 If the cell phone increases your earnings at your job, then it’s arguably a need.

 He started with a TracFone.
 He was beginning from scratch in a commission-only job.
 Locking into a cell phone contract at that time with no guaranteed income would have been unwise for us.
 The TracFone was sufficient for a while.

-We eventually had to get a contract plan for a while.
+We eventually had to get a contract cell phone plan for a while.

 Do you see how having a phone just kept costing us more and more money?
 We didn’t even have data on any of our phones then.

 We were unwilling to lock into a huge contract to get data on our phones.
 Even if we had wanted to, there was no way we could afford several hundred dollars as a cell phone bill.
 Our bill was over $100 anyway without data.

 It was getting to the point that my husband knew he needed a data plan for his job to make changes on people’s policies online from his phone.
 When Verizon came out with prepaid data, he added it to his line.

 At least we weren’t locked into a monthly contract on that, but it upped the bill to around $130 to have data on just that one line and voice and text on the other two.